TheDesertRoad/CETS-Addons/README.md

 To mount the `.fdg` you just have to:

 Open hammer and navigate to "Tools" > "Options...".
 In the window that opens, add the file of the addon to mount it.
+The `.fdg` has to be in the addons folder, otherwise the models might not show up.